schoeberl/wildcat/README.md

 * Bootloader
     - can be code running on the core or a serial port based FSM accessing memory and reset
 * Caches (I\$ and D\$)
-* newlib
+* newlib port
+* reactor-uc
+* OS support: Zyphyr or similar
 * Memory controller (SRAM on DE2-115 and DDR on Nexys A7)
 * L2 cache for multi-core
 * Tapeout
     - Tiny Tapeout
     - Edu4Chip
-    - eFabless
+    - efabless
 * Rust and WCET analysis
+* Comparing RISC-V cores (start from https://dl-acm-org.proxy.findit.cvt.dk/doi/pdf/10.1145/3457388.3458657)
-* Branch predictor
+* Branch predictor (RTS?)
+* Wildcat for real-time systems
+  - WCET analysis
+  - cache analysis (I\$ and D\$)
 * Out-of-order version
 * Traps to handle unimplemented features:
   - Unaligned memory access can be trapped and handled in SW (Berkeley cores do/did this)